techMathGroup/openHFDIB-DEM/README.md

 * compileAll.sh     -> compiles openHFDIB-DEM and pimpleHFDIBDEM solver
 * compileLib.sh     -> compiles openHFDIB-DEM library only
 * compileSol.sh     -> compiles pimpleHFDIBDEM solver only
     (!! requires the library to be compiled !!)

 Cite this work as
 -----------------

 Isoz, M.; Šourek, M.; Studeník, O.; Kočí, P.: Hybrid fictitious domain-immersed boundary solver coupled with discrete element method for simulations of flows laden with arbitrarily-shaped particles.
-Submitted to Computers & Chemical Engineering, 2021.
+Submitted to Computers & Fluids, 2021.